The short answer

 Doberman-specific crate protocol:

-- Never force — gradual desensitization is the protocol.
-Forcing crate creates lasting trauma
+- Never force.
+Gradual desensitization is the protocol.
+Forcing the crate creates lasting trauma

-- Foundation days 1–7: crate present + open in main living area.
+- Foundation days 1–7: crate present and open in the main living area.
 Treats inside randomly.
-NO confinement
+No confinement

-- Close door briefly when dog calmly eating, 30 seconds, then 1 minute, building
+- Close door briefly when dog is calmly eating, 30 seconds, then 1 minute, building

 - Departure cue desensitization (separate process)

-- Medication sometimes required — trazodone or clomipramine before crating sessions can help break panic cycle
+- Medication sometimes required: trazodone or clomipramine before crating sessions can help break the panic cycle.
+Discuss with your vet

 - Exercise pen with safe-room setup